dmx-systems/dmx-documentation/docs/user.rst

 Associative navigation
 ======================

-As DMX is made to work like a human brain you can navigate in an associative way.
-The "Related" tab of the :ref:`detail panel<user-the-detail-panel>` detail panel permits you to navigate the database by listing associated items.

-Use the "Related" button in the context menu to get there.
+To navigate across topics along associations use the '*Related* command in the :ref:`context menu<user-the-context-menu>` of any item.
+This opens the "Related" tab of the :ref:`detail panel<user-the-detail-panel>`.

 .. image:: _static/related.png

-Read more about the possible sort orders in the section about the :ref:`"Related" tab<user-detail-panel-the-related-tab>` of the detail panel.
+Here you can learn more about the features of the :ref:`"Related" tab<user-detail-panel-the-related-tab>`.

 Switching between topicmaps
 ===========================

-You can switch between your topicmaps by using the topicmap selector in the tool bar.
+You can switch between all *Topicmaps* of a *Workspace* by using the :ref:`Topicmap Selector<user-the-topic-map-selector>` in the upper toolbar.

 .. image:: _static/topic-map-selector2.png